hpssjellis/robocar/README.md

       14. Return to Edgeimpulse and try to improve your model.
 7. Download the arduino library and install the .zip file
 8. Load the Arduino sketch [dot551-robocar-v1.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1/dot551-robocar-v1.ino) but loading it is easy from the Arduino IDE installed "Portenta Pro Community Solutions" library sketch dot551 (check for newer versions)
-9. If you have the WaveShare grayscale 128 x 128 OLED then attach the correct pins and run the code and abserve your modle if it works.
+9. If you have the WaveShare grayscale 128 x 128 OLED then attach the correct pins and run the code and observe your modle if it works.
 10. Remove the 5 wire servo that comes with the shredder car and attach the 3 wire servo.
 The ball joints are a bit difficult to replace.
 11. Using a long breadboard attached to the car, connect the Big Motor Drive and Servo motor driver making sure the high car voltage is kept away from the 5 volt USB input Portenta
 12. Test that the mechanical parts of the car are working by running this test code [here ./media/a01-motor-testing.ino](./media/a01-motor-testing.ino).
 This allows you to check the motor slowest speed and best full turning angle.
 (Don't push the angles too far as the servo motor complains)